kaream-badillo/ethglobal-uniswap-2025/README.md

 - Bots detect pending large swaps
 - Execute swaps before (front-run) and after (back-run) the victim's swap
 - Users pay more and LPs lose due to exploited arbitrage
+- **Sandwich attacks extract value directly from LPs by forcing unfavorable rebalancing at narrow spreads.**
 - This is especially problematic in stable pairs (USDC/USDT, DAI/USDC, etc.)

 ## 💡 Solution